thin-edge/thin-edge.io/docs/src/references/agent/device-profile.md

 # Device profile

 A device profile defines any desired combination of a firmware, software and associated configurations to be installed on a device.
-Device profiles are used to get a fleet of devices into a consistent and homogenous state by having the same set of firmware, software and configurations installed on all of them.
+Device profiles are used to get a fleet of devices into a consistent and homogeneous state by having the same set of firmware, software and configurations installed on all of them.

 The `tedge-agent` handles `device_profile` operations as follows:

 * Declares `device_profile` support by sending the capability message to `<root>/<device-topic-id>/cmd/device_profile` topics
 * Subscribes to `<root>/<device-topic-id>/cmd/device_profile/+` to receive `device_profile` commands.
-* The `device_profile` command payload is an ordered list of modules representing any firmware, software and configuration combination.
+* The `device_profile` command payload is an ordered list of firmware, software and configuration update operations.
-* The agent processes each module one by one in the same order, triggering sub-operations for the respective module type.
+* The agent processes each operation one by one, triggering sub-operations for the respective operation.
-* One successful installation of all the modules, the applied profile information is published to the same capability topic.
+* On successful installation of all the modules, the applied profile information is published to the same capability topic.
 * No rollback is performed on partial failures unless the subcommand for the failed module can rollback that single module.

 # Why device profile FAQ